 For an industry as saturated as dentistry, I first suggest that they investigate what local competitors are doing before beginning their campaign.
 Here are some tips that have worked well for dentists that can work well for any campaign.

 3. Tell a story with striking photos.
 There’s something comforting about happy photos on a direct mail piece, particularly when advertising a professional service.
 Images can also convey the type of customers a business wants to attract.
 Make sure the photos jive with your copy.
-If you’re marketing pediatric dentisrty, make sure you have photos of kids with gleaming smiles; if you’re focusing on cosmetic procedures, make sure you are featuring attractive people in their 20s and 30s.
+If you’re marketing pediatric dentistry, make sure you have photos of kids with gleaming smiles.
+If you’re focusing on cosmetic procedures, make sure you are featuring attractive people in their 20s and 30s.
 Dentists who think they can put a picture of a tooth on their mailer are out of touch with today’s marketing techniques.
-TIP: You can find the absolute right photo by going to a free photo site, such as Unsplash or Pexels.

 4. Appeal to emotions.
 Marketers should always seek opportunities to educate prospects on the specific value of a product or service.
 Consider focusing on the health benefits of dentistry with statistics about how healthy teeth prevent heart disease and high blood pressure.
 A dentist in Cleveland generated a 4% return and 35 new appointments when he changed his creative.
 Cosmetic dentists who target the 20-40 age range need to focus on appearance = promotions at work.